anjalisachan53/Blog-Post-App/README.md

 • Now run command -> “npm start”
 • This will run the react app on localhost 3000 on your system.

-CHECK OUT THIS PDF FOR APP VIEW
+!!
+PLEASE CHECK OUT THIS PDF FOR WEBSITE VIEW !!

 [README.pdf](https://github.com/anjalisachan53/Blog-Post-App/files/13018748/README.pdf)